 The current coronavirus (COVID-19) pandemic is an unprecedented public health emergency in the U.S. Even though medical professionals are working around the clock to conduct testing, the problem still remains to be a shortage of diagnostic kits.
 Aimed to improve the limited diagnostic capability and to fight against the COVID-19 public health crisis, the FDA issued several emergency policies since late February.

-Using a lot of SDS-PAGE gels for Western blot and Coomassie?
-Precast gels are stored for too long and expired?
-Why not try to cast your own SDS-PAGE gels to save some budget for the lab as well as guarantee a good result of your experiment.
-Today, we would like to share five tips for handcasting SDS-PAGE gels, as well as the recipe and protocol.
+Do you find yourself using a lot of SDS-PAGE gels for Western blotting and Coomassie staining?
+Or have your pre-cast gels been stored for too long and expired?
+Why not try to cast your own SDS-PAGE gels to save some budget for the lab, and produce just as valid of results.
+Today, we would like to share five tips for hand-casting SDS-PAGE gels, as well as the protocol and formulation to do so.

 Autophagy is a natural mechanism in which the cell removes and degrades cellular components with autolysosomes.
 It is a popular research area because autophagy is related to many physical and pathological processes.
 The 2016 Nobel Prize in Physiology is granted to Yoshinori Ohsumi for his contribution in autophagy.
 In autophagy studies, LC3-I and LC3-II detection is a must-have experiment to track the autophagy process.
 Therefore, we would like to share five important notes for quantifying autophagy with LC3.